Variable life insurance

 Pros and cons of variable life insurance

 Is variable life insurance right for you?
 That likely depends on your preferences and financial situation.
-Below, we outline the pros and cons.

 Pros

-Variable life insurance policies have significant benefits, including:
+Variable life insurance policies may have significant benefits, including:

-- A potentially increasing death benefit.
+- A potentially increased death benefit.
 While you are still living, you may have the option to convert your cash value into a higher death benefit amount.
 That way, when you pass away, your beneficiaries will receive a larger payout from the policy.

 - Flexibility and choice.
 Policyholders get to choose from several funds when deciding where to invest their money.
 Plus, the premiums are adjustable if you have sufficient funds in your cash value account.